Walking across woodlands and along old ruins and walls, my inner forager leaps into action.

 Tasting far better than it looks, when cooked this mushroom can be made into a lovely mushroom sauce, added to a wild mushroom soup or used in a risotto.
 It has a rich and smoky taste and dries very well.

 Horn of Plentys are delicious but unfortunately are not the easiest mushroom to find as they blend well into the woodland floor – so keep an eye out!
 They love hardwood forests, particularly if there are beech or oak trees around and also have a tendency to grow in clusters.

 As with all foraged mushrooms, it’s vitally important that you can identify them with complete certainty before eating them.

-Mushrooms are the type of food that prefer to breath so if you’re foraging, it’s better to store them in a paper bag or basket rather than a plastic bag; if it smells rotten and soggy, don’t pick it up.
+Mushrooms are the type of food that prefer to breathe so if you’re foraging, it’s better to store them in a paper bag or basket rather than a plastic bag; if it smells rotten and soggy, don’t pick them up.